walquis/react-study-book/src/react/state/setting-and-preserving-state.md

   );
 }
 ```
-State is associated with the tree position.
-A `key` lets you specify a named position instead of relying on order.

 ## Summary
 - React keeps state for as long as the same component is rendered at the same position.
 - State is not kept in JSX tags.
-It’s associated with the tree position in which you put that JSX.
+It’s associated with the *position* of that JSX in the tree.
+- A `key` lets you specify a named position instead of relying on order.
 - You can force a subtree to reset its state by giving it a different key.
 - Don’t nest component definitions, or you’ll reset state by accident.